5 Easy Tips To Make Your Food Photography Looks Like A Pro

 Practical Tips From a Professional Food Photographer

-You’ve got the camera, the natural light settings like those food blogger share in Youtube or you might even invest in a studio lights, and you’re so ready to take that snap and make an awesome food photography like those cool pin on pinterest, only to be frustrated by the result.
+You’ve got the camera, the natural light settings like those food blogger shares in Youtube or you might even invest in studio light, and you’re so ready to take that snap and make awesome food photography like those cool pin on pinterest, only to be frustrated by the result.

-Few years back, food photography was like a big mystery for me, until I finally do a lot of trial and error, educate myself with online resource and attending various food photography workshop.
+A few years back, food photography was like a big mystery for me, until I finally do a lot of trial and error, educate myself with online resource and attending a various food photography workshop.

-At some point I even attend a food photography workshop that teached photography using natural light and a table lamp (true story … it was hosted by a famous photographer, my friend was raving about it and we ended up spending 3 hours taking photos of dumplings and finally decided it’s just not a good idea to use a table lamp).
+At some point, I even attend a food photography workshop that taught photography using natural light and a table lamp (true story … it was hosted by a famous photographer, my friend was raving about it and we ended up spending 3 hours taking photos of dumplings and finally decided it’s just not a good idea to use a table lamp).

 As a creative director, I also get to work with the best food photographer and food stylist in the industry before I can even practice my own professional food photography.